jg-digital-media/jgdm_snooker_scorer/readme.md

 ## Use Cases
 [Back to Top](#sections)

-+ The `points remaining` is dependant on the balls still on the table.
++ The `points remaining` is dependent on the balls still on the table.
     + Maximum of 147 points available
     + Maximum of 15 Reds on the table.
     + 1 Colour Ball on the table.
 (Yellow 2, Green 3, Brown 4.
 Blue 5, Pink 6, Black 7)